willsheffler/rif/CONTRIBUTING.rst

 -------------

 This project *should* support
     - python setup.py
     - pip
     - cmake (needs help finding a numpy library)
     - tools/build_and_test.py
- - should be refactored to use click (or other)
+        - should be re-factored to use click (or other)
         - should dispatch on file pattern (use a library?) \*.pybind.cpp \*_test.py

 Adding wrapped c++ code
 --------------------------